rahulpathak109/oozie-examples/README.md

 # oozie-examples

-To run hive action

-Replace below values in job.properties as per your cluster.
+To run hive action replace below values in job.properties as per your cluster.

 \<hdfs-site/dfs.namenode.rpc-address> with value of dfs.namenode.rpc-address in /etc/hadoop/conf/hdfs-site.xml.
 In case of Namenode HA use value of dfs.internal.nameservices